Deepti-debug/AI-summer-school-2023/README.md

 Day 2: Attention

-Note: The contents of the notebook contains the partial modification by me
+Credit: The contents of the jupyter notebooks were originally created by the dedicated volunteers of AI Summer School 2023, IIIT-H. All credit for writing and developing this notebook goes to the volunteers of the summer school.
+I sincerely appreciate their effort and contribution to the AI community."